 Now, I will grant that loyalty to a specific group probably has a few advantages, but one of the biggest disadvantages that I see is that our tribal natures frequently create major barriers to collaboration and social progress.
 For instance, how do Democrat voters typically view Democratic candidates versus Republican candidates, and vice versa?
 Once we have aligned ourselves with a particular tribe or social group, it becomes relatively simple for influencers and manipulators to fuel our negative perceptions of outsiders with rhetoric and accusations.
 Later, once a group has become entrenched in its position and starts amplifying potential threats and fueling further contempt for rival groups and their members, facts and reason expressed by rivals are easily dismissed as lies or half-truths.
 It's when our loyalty to a specific group has become so strong that it has become unconditional that we lose the ability to think independently of that group as well as the ability to make independent rational decisions.
 Psychologists refer to this as "confirmation bias", or as political pundits have taken to calling it, "drinking the Kool-Aid".
 This is what long-time partisans don't seem to understand about younger voters; party loyalty doesn't seem to matter to them.

-"In a world of cut and thrust, I was always taught to trust.
+"In a world of cut and trust, I was always taught to trust.
 In a world where all must fail, Heaven's justice will prevail."

 During the early part of the 2016 election, predominantly young voters were excited about one specific candidate, but after one specific event, those young voters completely disappeared.
 Part of it was probably because their candidate was drummed out of the race, but another part of it was probably because they began to see that the remaining political discourse between the two big-headed (pig-headed?) candidates had become so partisan, so irrational, and so personally petty that they simply wanted no part of such a demeaning political system.
 Clearly, based on these results, we are all worse off when something like this happens.